ExpediaGroup/graphql-kotlin/website/docs/schema-generator/customizing-schemas/custom-type-reference.md

 title: Custom Types
 ---

 Code-first has many advantages and removes duplication.
-However one downside is that the type you define do have to match compiled Kotlin code.
+However, one downside is that the types defined have to match compiled Kotlin code.
 In some cases, it is possible to define a schema that is valid in SDL but it would be impossible to return a Kotlin type that matches exactly that type.
-In these cases we have the ability to pass in custom types in the schema generator config and annotate the schema with the type info.
+In these cases, you can pass in custom types in the schema generator config and annotate the schema with the type info.

 ## `@GraphQLType`
 You can use this annotation to change the return type of any field.
-The annotaiton accepts the type name, which will be added as a type reference in the schema.
+The annotation accepts the type name, which will be added as a type reference in the schema.
 This means that you will have to define the type with the same name in the configuration.

-There could still be serialization issues though so you should make sure that the data you return from the field still matches the defined schema of the type.
+There could still be serialization issues though, so you should make sure that the data you return from the field still matches the defined schema of the type.

 A prime example of using this type is for custom unions.